An adult and 2 children in cinema seating

 Palace Picture House

-Leeds played a key role in the story of film and we’re home to one of the smallest cinemas in the world.
-Come along to watch a film in our cosy 26 seat cinema.
+Leeds Industrial Museum is home to one of the smallest cinemas in the world.
+Come along to watch a film in our cosy 26 seat cinema and be instantly transported back to the Golden Era of cinema.

 A mother and daughter entering the reconstruction of the Palace Picture House at Leeds Industrial Museum